 How did ICI manage to be prepared for this shift in how we support our members and the investors they serve?

-While we never envisioned an event like COVID-19, our planning over the years has certainly come into play as the organization was forced to revamp the way we work and serve our members almost overnight.
+While we never envisioned an event like the COVID-19 crisis, our planning over the years has certainly come into play as the organization was forced to revamp the way we work and serve our members almost overnight.

 Our commitment to investments in technology, which long preceded my time as COO, and the skills of our IT professionals, have really paid off for the organization this year.
-This, combined with our focus on business continuity planning over the years, allowed us to adapt the delivery of our member services to the realities of the workplace during COVID-19.
+This, combined with our focus on business continuity planning over the years, allowed us to adapt the delivery of our member services to the realities of the workplace during the COVID-19 crisis.

 COVID-19 triggered extraordinary events in the financial markets and members are under unusual pressure.
 Tell us about the value of ICI membership in these circumstances.